Features

 Read Clip (ppal-read-clip)

-- See notes in musical notation (C3, D#4, etc.)
+- Read MIDI notes in musical notation (C3, D#4, etc.)

 Update Clip (ppal-update-clip)

-- Change clip names and colors
+- Change clip name, color, and loop settings

-- Bulk edit multiple clips
+- Update multiple clips at once

 Custom Music Notation